eudoxia0/eudoxia0.github.io/article/_drafts/tools-for-thought.md

   themselves redundant.

   I also tried writing notes to ensure I understand something first, and then translating them to flash cards.
-I've found that all this does is add an extra layer of friction with no benefit.
+I've found that, usually, all this does is add an extra layer of friction with no benefit.[^notes]

   I also find that long-form study notes are a form of procrastination.
 I start re-organizing the headings, playing with the LaTeX to make everything look